isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 2021-10

 -   Updated German translations
--   MS Teams login fix
+-   Microsoft Teams login fix
 -   Fix for issue where link is inserted at start of description
 -   Fix for issue when changing user account tries to loads the previous open Board
 -   Fix for issue when adding group as board member